SpongePowered/SpongeDocs/source/about/rules.rst

   *allow* offering a bounty in an *original post* in the **Devs Wanted** area, and developers may seek commissioned work in the **Devs Available** category.
 Any further discussion of payment in these (or any other) threads is prohibited.

-* If it comes to our attention that a plugin hosted by Sponge is being used as a promotion as a for-sale "lite" version, we reserve the right to remove the plugin listing.
-What constitutes as a for-sale "lite" version will be decided at the discretion of Sponge Staff.
+* If it comes to our attention that a "lite" version plugin hosted by Sponge is being used as a promotion as a for-sale "premium" version, we reserve the right to remove the plugin listing.
+What constitutes a "lite" or "premium" version will be decided at the discretion of Sponge Staff.

 * Please don't include *Sponge* in your plugin name.
 We reserve the use of *Sponge* for official SpongePowered works.
   There are two exceptions: You may append "for Sponge" to the title if your plugin also has versions for other APIs,